relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR18] RIP_Heap_Analytics_Investigation.md

 ## Heap usage in Integration Points

-### Conifugration
+### Configuration

 Because `RelativityInternal.aspx` is not used while editing/creating Integration Point `click-tracking.min.js` should be added to `Source\kCura.IntegrationPoints.Web\Views\Shared\_Layout.cshtml` like below:
 `<script async type="text/javascript" src="/Relativity/Scripts/click-tracking.min.js"></script>`

-These is only thing to be added to autocapture user interactions with Integration Points.
-In order to test on TestVm please follow Getting Started section steps.
+This is the only thing to add to autocapture user interactions with Integration Points.
+In order to test it on TestVm please follow Getting Started section steps.

 ### Analysis results